BLE-LTER/ble-handbook/handbook.md

 - Who can (un)subscribe?
 "Owners approval".
 Admin needs to approve (un)sub requests.

 - Include a footer message under "message templates".
 I go with variations on "Distribution list for BLE LTER *insert audience*.
 Replies will be sent to the whole group.
 Email *insert list email* to send a message to the group."

+- Change the DMARC protection mode to "DMARC policy suggests quarantine."
+This allows messages to get through some email filters which would otherwise flag the messages as spam.

 <a id="reporting"></a>
 # Reporting